Detailed guides to painful problems, treatments & more

 Paul Ingraham • 100m read

 This overlaps with mind-body and lifestyle medicine, which mostly focusses on trying to treat vulnerability to pain, the root causes of pain in our lives and minds: things like the impact of severe stress, sleep-deprivation, and poor nutrition, which can all drive painful pathologies.
-That’s all important and related, but this this article is focused on tinkering with pain perception itself.
+That’s all important and related, but this article is focused on tinkering with pain perception itself.

 Making pain neuroscience useful